VINEET-KUMAR-CODE/Medical-Revenue-Analytics/Python/Description.md

 **💡 INSIGHTS** = 🧠 What does it mean?*
 **🎯 RECOMMENDATION**  =  What should we do?*

-# 🏥 Healthcare RCM — Python Analytics & ML
+# 🏥 Python Analytics & ML

 ### END-TO-END DATA → ANALYTICS → PREDICTIVE INTELLIGENCE